 No problem, our guest student blogger Bobby To has your back!
-Check out his guide to choosing where to live in Newcastle, and how we can help.
+Check out his guide to choosing where to live in Newcastle.

-Based east of the City Centre and favoured by Northumbria University students due to the short walking distance, Sandyford is an area that offers great value on properties, usually ranging from 4-6 bedrooms.
-Amenities in Sandyford include some small shops, cafes and restaurants, with residents benefitting from reasonable pricing and close proximity to both the City Centre and Universities.
-This area is perfect for those who want something away from the hustle and bustle of the city and enjoy an area that is a bit more subdued.
-Another bonus is that it's only a short walk to Jesmond and Heaton, meaning you can spend any free time exploring Jesmond Dene and Heaton Park.
+Based east of City Centre (around 20 minutes on feet) and favoured by Northumbria University students due to short walking distance.
+Sandyford is an area that offers great value on properties usually ranging from 4-6 bedrooms.
+Amenities in Sandyford include some small shops, cafes and restaurants with residents benefitting from reasonable pricing and close proximity to city centre and Universities.
+This is area perfect for those who want something away from the hustle and bustle of the city but still remain close to the universities and city centre.
+Another bonus is that is only a short walk to Jesmond and Heaton.
+For green spaces Sandyford is ideally placed for exploring Jesmond Dene and Heaton Park.

-Located west of Newcastle City centre (around 20 minutes on feet) this area is favoured more by Newcastle University students.
-It is similar to Sandyford in terms of what is on offer and pricing; however it is tailored more towards Newcastle University due to close proximity to the Campus.
+Located West of Newcastle City centre (around 20 minutes on feet) this area is favoured more by Newcastle University students.
+It is similar to Sandyford in terms of what is on offer and pricing; however it is tailored more towards Newcastle University due to close proximity to Campuses.
 Leazes Park is one of the great benefits of living in Spital Tongues, perfect for sports, chilling on the grass or a walk around the pond.

-Just on the outskirts of the city, Shieldfield is in the ideal location for travelling into uni, especially if you're based at Northumbria City Campus East!
-Lots of students know Shieldfield thanks to all the music venues, art galleries, and pubs, situated in and around the Ouseburn Valley.
-From houses to student halls, you can take your pick in Shieldfield!
+Just on the outskirts of the city, Shieldfield is in the ideal location for getting into uni, especially if you're based at Northumbria City Campus East!
+Lots of students know Shieldfield thanks to all the student halls and places like Nancy's Bordello drawing students in for drinks and food deals.
+From houses to purpose built student halls, you can take your pick in Shieldfield!

-We advise setting a rough budget of how much you would like to spend on rent as that can help us filter properties that will be unsuitable for you.
-This does not have to be concrete but do try and budget as realistically as possible.
+We advise setting a rough budget of how much you would like to spend on rent as that can help us filter properties that will be unsuitable for you, this does not have to be concrete but do try budget as realistically as possible.
 Remember you will also have to pay bills each month on top of the rent!
 Some properties offer perks such as water rates included, broadband included or even an all inclusive package deal.

 So you are finally on the road house hunting.
 With the amount of properties you will see during the viewing it is easy to forget the ones you really like.
-When you or your group visit a property you really like, it's worth making a note for future reference.
-If at any point during the viewing you are uncertain on issues regarding the house, make sure you bring them up with our property consultants, who will do their best to answer any queries.
+When you or your group visit a property you really like it is worth making a note for future references.
+If at any point of the viewing you are uncertain on issues regarding the house, make sure you speak with our property consultants as they will try their best to provide you with information and answer.

 Well done for making it this far, we are nearly there.
 A very common problem we often experience is applicants looking for the perfect property, although we try to the best of our abilities to try satisfy your lettings wants.
-It is nearly impossible to have the dream house which ticks everyone's boxes.
-Compromising on the small things will make the process much faster and smoother.
-If everyone is keen on a specific property, it's often better to play it safe, remember at certain times of the year lettings agents are very busy, so if you're happy, sign!
+It is nearly impossible to have the dream house which ticks everyone's boxes, if everyone is keen on a good property it is often better to play it safe, remember at certain times of the year lettings agents are very busy, so if you're happy, sign!
 Make the payments, sign the paperwork and conclude the process.
-We have witnessed numerous occasions where applicants wait too long, and come back to find their favourite property has gone, so the key message here is to sign as soon as everyone is happy!
+We have witnessed numerous occasions where applicants go on another viewing and come back to find everyone's favourite property has gone, so the key message here is to sign as soon as everyone is happy!